DeanHazineh/DFlat-tensorflow/readme.md

 pip install -r requirements.txt
 ```
 Note that you should not just download the zip file from above because this will not download the files hosted on githubs LFS database.

+### Future Notes:
+- For Windows users: please note that Tensorflow v2.10 is the last official tensorflow release with native GPU compatibility for Windows os.
+DFlat is currently compatible with v2.10 but in the longterm, we will keep the main package updated to the primary tensorflow release.
+- We are also considering a port of the package to Pytorch in the future which has now become the dominant ML framework

 ## Contact:
 This repository is intended to be accessible and community driven.
 It may not be fully error-proof and will be continually updated.